 All Spills: Place all spill residue in a double plastic bag or other containment and seal.
+Close off sewers and take other measures to protect human health and the environment as necessary.
 Rinse area with soap and water solution and follow with a water rinse.
+Decontaminate the area thoroughly.
 Do not mix with wastes from other materials.
 Dispose of in accordance with applicable Federal, State, and local procedures (see Section 13, Disposal Considerations).
 For spills on water, contain, minimize dispersion and collect.
 Dispose of recovered material and report spill per regulatory requirements.